tjaensch/pythonstuff/src/gcmd_checker_rewrite/README.md

 # GCMD KEYWORD CHECKER

-## GCMD keyword checker that checks for valid GCMD <gmd:thesaurusName> keywords in ISO metadata XML files according to the CSV specs from here https://gcmdservices.gsfc.nasa.gov/static/kms/
+## GCMD keyword checker that checks for invalid GCMD <gmd:thesaurusName> keywords in ISO metadata XML files according to the CSV specs from here https://gcmdservices.gsfc.nasa.gov/static/kms/

 ### Questions/issues: thomas.jaensch@noaa.gov

 ## Requirements

-This CLI tool has been written and tested for Python 2.7 without any use of 3rd party libraries.
+This CLI tool has been written and tested for Python 2.7 on macOS and Linux without any use of 3rd party libraries.

 ## Usage